Legal separation in Arizona is almost identical to a divorce in every way except one: You are still married at the end of it.

 To better understand what a legal separation is, let us first discuss what it is not.
 It is not merely living apart or taking a break in a marriage.
-That is just being separated.
-In fact, you do not even need to live apart to be legally separated.
+That is not a legal separation.
+You are still married, and still accumulating marital property in the eyes of the law.
+A legal separation can only happen through the Courts.

 People choose to legally separate instead of divorce for many of reasons, but the main reason is financial.
-Some people choose to legally separate for financial reasons even though they are still very much in love with their spouse.
+Medical debt, gambling addiction, and risky business ventures lead many people to legally separate; even though they are still very much in love with their spouse.

 If you are considering legal separation, here are some questions to consider: